 - Keep them in a quiet area and don’t allow other people to disturb them

 - Give them a special toy or stuffed animal to sleep with, they will find comfort in this

 Owning a dog can be very rewarding.
-Keeping them comfortable is a top priority and we hope that these tips helped to educate you on what not to do when your pet is frightened.
+Keeping them comfortable is a top priority and we hope that these tips helped to educate you on what not to do when your pet is scared.